BroadstairsFolkWeek/workforce-portal/README.md

-# Broadstairs Folkweek Workforce Portal
+# Broadstairs Folk Week Workforce Portal

 Broadstairs Folk Week depends on its volunteer workforce for the running of the festival.